-And appreciation has to come directly from us.
-During the repetition of the Amidah it is sufficient for the congregation to respond “Amen” after every blessing with the exception of “Modim” [“we give thanks”].
+And appreciation must come directly from us.
+During the repetition of the Amidah it is sufficient for the congregation to respond “Amen” after every blessing except for “Modim” [“we give thanks”].
 Rabbi Elijah Spira (1660-1712) explains that when it comes to expressing thanks we cannot rely on someone else doing it for us.
 We ourselves must utter the words “we give thanks”.

 What Does God Demand of Us?

 “And now, Israel, what does the Lord thy God require of you only that you will remain in awe of God your Lord, to walk in His ways and to love Him and to serve the Lord your God with all your heart and soul, to keep the commandments of the Lord and his statutes that I command you this day, for your own good?”
 (Devarim10:12,13)